February 05, 2009

 - Animo Watts 1 (Locke Tech) High School

 - LA Leadership Academy

 - Santa Susana High School

-The public is invited to attend the competition on Sunday, February 24, 2008 from 8:00 am to 4:00 pm.
+The public is invited to attend the competition on Sunday, March 1, 2009 from 8:00 am to 4:00 pm.
 During the morning session, all teams will present their business plans.
-Winners will be announced in the afternoon and a networking session will follow.
+A networking reception will be held at 1:00 pm, followed by the award ceremony when the winners will be announced.
 The competition will be held on the UCLA campus at UCLA Anderson School of Management, Korn Hall.
 Contact Project ECHO at (310) 434-2701 to reserve seats.

 About Project ECHO